-Complaints involving student(s) may be filed directly with the Executive Director of the Office of Student Concerns (Title IX & Discrimination Officer for Students), in-person, electronically, or by phone.
+Complaints involving student(s) may be filed directly with the Executive Director of Student Concerns (Title IX & Discrimination Officer for Students), in-person, electronically, or by phone.

 Complaints not involving student(s) may be filed directly with the Executive Director of Human Resources (Title IX & Discrimination Officer for Employees), in-person, electronically, or by phone.